 At the CCI, we specialise in live-cell light microscopy and support our users through the entire process, from experimental design, through image acquisition to post-acquisition analysis.

-All of our systems can be set to maintain sample CO2, temperature and humidity with several capable of maintaining low O2 for hypoxic studies.
+All of our systems can be set to maintain sample CO2, temperature and humidity with most of them capable of maintaining low O2 for hypoxic studies.

 Modern biological imaging produces vast amounts of data.
 At the CCI we have the infrastructure and expertise to be able to support users in everything from short-term storage of a few gigabytes to the long-term storage of terabytes.
 All of which can be made accessible on or off-site.

-We have a suite of dedicated workstations, running a range of software packages (such as Fiji, Matlab and Imaris) that can be used for image analysis and processing.
+We have a suite of dedicated workstations, running a range of software packages (such as Fiji, Matlab, Ilastik and Imaris) that can be used for image analysis and processing.

 The Liverpool CCI is proud to have adopted OMERO to facilitate records management and data storage.
 This server-based system greatly aids the storage, access (public or private) and archiving of imaging data.
 Access and training is available upon request.